 Murder mysteries create engagement through narrative tension and character conflict.
 Escape rooms create engagement through intellectual challenge and time pressure.

 Let's say you're hosting 10 people.
 In a murder mystery, you'd have 10 different characters with conflicting motives.
 Some are lying.
 Some have secrets.
 Everyone's accusing everyone else.
 It's chaotic, funny, and deeply social.
-By the end, people are talking excitedly about who they suspected and why they got fooled.
+By the end, people are typically talking about who they suspected and why they got fooled.

 Key Takeaway: Murder mysteries are character-driven stories where social interaction drives the fun; escape rooms are logic puzzles where mechanical challenge drives the fun.
 Choose based on what actually excites your group.

 Introverted guests suddenly have a "script" to follow, which makes participation feel natural rather than forced.
 Extroverts get permission to ham it up and steal scenes.
 And everyone participates regardless of their puzzle-solving confidence, because the mystery rewards social contribution, not just intellectual prowess.
+The murder mystery format creates space for quieter players to contribute meaningfully in ways that escape rooms typically do not.

 Key Takeaway: Characters transform ordinary guests into storytellers, making participation feel natural rather than optional.